 - The host: Somebody has to be willing to entertain all these guests.
 The host’s job is to put on a great event, maintain the peace, and clean up after the party is over.
 On top of that, the host has to make sure everybody is having a good time by keeping your glass full, the food coming, the music playing, and the entertainment lively.
 Without the host you wouldn’t have a place to kick back, hang up your coat, and pass the time.
 The host’s job isn’t all fun though.
 The host has to be willing to set some rules, enforce them, and (when in doubt) kick some people out.
 Perhaps most importantly, the host needs to be trustworthy.
 After all, no one wants to attend a sketchy party.

-The facilitator: They're often confused with the host because they seem like a do-gooder who wants to ensure everyone is having a good time.
+- The facilitator: They’re often confused with the host because they seem like a do-gooder who wants to ensure everyone is having a good time.
 However, the facilitator plays a different and very important role.
-The facilitator genuinely wants to make sure everyone is happy.
-They have a curious nature and truly enjoy a good conversation.
-Without the facilitator, conversations would grow quiet and stagnant -- people would stop mingling and meeting other people.
+The facilitator has a curious nature and truly enjoy a good conversation.
+Without the facilitator, conversations would grow quiet and stagnant — people would stop mingling and meeting other people.
 On some levels the facilitator is a matchmaker.
 Their grasp of all the things taking place in the community is amazing.
 But, unlike the voyeur, the facilitator is willing to share that information with people.

 Knowing these roles and being able to spot the people playing them is critical to making sure your community finds success.
-Check out the following image to help you visualize these roles and the approximate importance of each.
-You may find the weightings in your community differ slightly -- and that's ok, because every community is different.
+You may find the weightings in your community differ slightly — and that’s ok, because every community is different.